nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

     * More overhead to update items as a new object is created every time

 ### Add food item feature

+The following activity diagram summarizes what happens when a user executes a `food_add` command:

 <img src="images/AddFoodItemActivityDiagram.png" width="415" />